-Note: Refer to section 5.9.1 for information on default field values.
+Note: Refer to section 5.12.1 for information on default field values.

-Action Associated Data Description Push VLAN header Ethertype P Push a new VLAN header onto the packet.
+Action Associated Data Description Push VLAN header Ethertype Push a new VLAN header onto the packet.
 The Ethertype is used as the Ethertype for the tag.
 Only Ethertype 0x8100 and 0x88a8 should be used.
 Pop VLAN header - Pop the outer-most VLAN header from the packet.
 Push MPLS header Ethertype Push a new MPLS shim header onto the packet.
 The Ethertype is used as the Ethertype for the tag.
 Only Ethertype 0x8847 and 0x8848 should be used.
 Pop MPLS header Ethertype Pop the outer-most MPLS tag or shim header from the packet.
 The Ethertype is used as the Ethertype for the resulting packet (Ethertype for the MPLS payload).
+Push PBB header Ethertype Push a new PBB service instance header (I-TAG TCI) onto the packet (see A.2.5).
+The Ethertype is used as the Ethertype for the tag.
+Only Ethertype 0x88E7 should be used.
+Pop PBB header - Pop the outer-most PBB service instance header (I-TAG TCI) from the packet (see A.2.5).

-Table 4: Push/pop tag actions.
+Table 6: Push/pop tag actions.